Arfazrll/ESP32-Real-Time-Temperature-Distance-Monitoring/README.md

-# 🌡️ ESP32 Real-Time Temperature and Distance Monitoring
+# 🌡️ ESP32 RealTime Temperature and Distance Monitoring

 **ESP32 Real-Time Temperature and Distance Monitoring** is a microcontroller-based application that uses an **ESP32** to monitor and display real-time **temperature**, **humidity**, and **distance** data.
 The app uses a **DHT22** sensor to measure temperature and humidity, and an **Ultrasonic sensor** (HC-SR04) to measure the distance to nearby objects.
 A **servo motor** is used to indicate proximity, and a **buzzer** activates for alerts when objects are too close.